How to clean a mouse pad: The ultimate guide

 Honestly, the above process is so easy, there is no real reason why you should want to use the washing machine to do this job.

 If there is a particularly stubborn stain, you could theoretically throw a fabric/cloth mouse pad in the washing machine.
 Having said that, the chances of damaging the mouse pad are considerably higher than when hand washing.
+If you do decide to go with a washing machine, never use a dryer as it will no doubt wreck your precious gaming mouse pad and leave you a saddened individual.

 Avoid using hot water and powerful detergents if you do plan on using the washing machine.